software-foundations/design-patterns/README.md

 Strategy allows that the algorithm varies independently of the clients that use it.

 - The open/closed principle: Entities should be opened to extensions, but closed to modifications

+## Observer

+The observer design pattern aims to define a dependency 1:n (one to many) between objects, in a way that when an object changes its state, all of its dependents are notified and automatically refreshed

+- An observer is an object which would like to be informed
+1. update() -> method in observer

+- An observable (subject) is the entity which generate informations to be notified to the observer
+1. getState() -> method in observable
+2. setState() -> method in observable